NTHU-EE-CV-2018-Fall/homework-0/README.md

 ## Brief self-introduction [max 500 words]
 I'm Ying-Jyun Liu, a master student of EE

 ## Why Computer Vision? [max 500 words]
+CV can do a lot of things.

 ## What do you want to achieve in the course? [max 500 words]
+learning more skill about CV.

 ## Due Date: Sept.
 28, 2018